ammarbinshakir/mood-journal-app/README.md

 ## Contact

-For questions or feedback, please contact: your.email@example.com
+For questions or feedback about this technical assessment submission, please contact me at ammarbinshakir557@gmail.com